 Managing the fast growth of The League in the first few years was a huge learning curve as the demand of the community was unprecedented.
 We just wanted to create casual catch ups but realised that we needed to treat it as a company to manage and control the brand Australia-wide.

 What are your plans to expand the League globally?

 The entrepreneur's journey is still one of the most isolating experiences - even with our ability to connect with tens if not hundreds of people online.
 We try to find the people that get us, we attend networking events but, how do we know who to connect with?
 We simply leave it to chance.
 Instead of leaving it to coincidence, we have created a solution.

-We believe in the truth of this quote, “You are the average of the 5 you hang with”.
-So, Find Your Five is our platform that specifically curates powerful connections for female entrepreneurs to meet face-to-face in a mini mastermind session.
+We believe in the truth of this quote, “You are the average of the five you hang with”.
+So, Find Your Five is our platform that specifically curates powerful connections for female entrepreneurs to meet face-to-face in a mini-mastermind session.
 With over 100,000 women in our community in the U.S, Canada and Australia, we continue to grow with interest worldwide.
-We are currently working on the technology driven solution to grow The League globally.
+We are currently working on the technology-driven solution to grow The League globally.

 We have heard from so many women that have collaborated with each other and that have started businesses.
 However, the most surprising feedback would have to be the women from other areas of the world that reach out to us, following what we do and gaining inspiration.
 It's women from Iran, South Africa, Hong Kong and beyond that reach out and say that they want to start the League there that makes us feel excited.
 It's a pinch-me moment to know that these extraordinary women exist everywhere in the world and we can be the ones that connect them all.

-6. You've been over to Silicon Valley a few times in the last 12 months, what advice would you give for anyone else making the journey?
+You've been over to Silicon Valley a few times in the last 12 months, what advice would you give to anyone else making the journey?

 Sheryl Thai is a graduate of the RMIT Bachelor of Business (Information Systems) 2006.
 She is willing to answer your questions about starting a new business.
 Find her in the Members section.